pbalinov/ImageToGPS/README.md

 ---

-## Requirements

-- macOS 13.0 or later *(or iOS/iPadOS 16.0+)*
-- Xcode 15.0 or later
-- Swift 5.9+

----

-QuitRunningApps is a macOS application built with SwiftUI.
-It automates the process of closing multiple running applications on your Mac with a single click.

-QuitRunningApps follows SwiftUI principles and Apple’s recommended best practices.

-The latest version of the application is available on the [Releases](https://github.com/pbalinov/QuitRunningApps/releases) page.
+The latest version of the application is available on the [Releases](https://github.com/pbalinov/ImageToGPS/releases) page.

-User and installation guides can be found in the [Wiki](https://github.com/pbalinov/QuitRunningApps/wiki).
+User and installation guides can be found in the [Wiki](https://github.com/pbalinov/ImageToGPS/wiki).

-You can contact me at quitrunningapps@gmail.com.

 Created by Plamen Balinov.